 Curtailment cover compensates you pro-rata against the cost of your holiday in the event that you or one of your travellers falls ill, something happens to your home which means you can’t live in it while it is being repairs, one of you is called up for jury service, you sustain an injury while on holiday, or if someone close to you dies.

-Holiday loans UK
+Holiday Loans the UK

 We believe that you should always factor travel insurance into your holiday plans.
 The chances are that nothing bad will happen while you’re away but, just in case it does, it’s better to be protected.